RYE WHISKEY, AMERICA'S

 Bourbon well, is Bourbon

-Whats the Differance between Rye Whiskey vs Bourbon?
-There are many different kinds of rye whiskeys (or “rye’s,” depending on your pallet). rye, rye whiskey, straight rye, bonded rye, and even a malted rye.
+The main differences between Rye vs Bourbon.
+There are many different kinds of rye whiskeys (or “rye’s,” depending on your pallet). rye, rye whiskey, straight rye, bonded rye, and even malted rye.
+With so many types it can become confusing.
+Let’s dig into this subject.

 Rye Whiskey is the true native spirit of these United States.
+Some say with Scottish Descendant others say Dutch.
 Distilled as early as the 1600s and later produced by President George Washington on his famous Mount Vernon Estate.
 Rye Whiskey has the deepest connection with American history and patriots.

 At Iowa Legendary Rye, we’re invested in our 100% natural recipe and we’d love to tell you what separates bourbon from rye whiskey.

-What is the interpretaion of a rye whiskey vs bourbon.
+What is the interpretation of a rye whiskey vs bourbon?
 Let’s dig into that.
 Bourbon is a whiskey, but not all rye whiskeys are rye.
 By definition and law, rye whiskey has a strict set of standards from the US Government that regulates the difference.

 With just a pinch of French